 Campaigns with different goals need different creative.
 Even campaigns with the same goals should differ based on the specific offer or idea you’re promoting at the time.

 Likewise, if you target different groups of users, you should adjust your creative based on some competitive research (or lurking) to determine what is most likely to appeal to each group.
-That includes tweaking your ads based on geography, since what converts well in Seattle may not do so in New Orleans.
+That includes tweaking your ads based on geography, since what converts in Seattle may not in New Orleans.

 For example, Ferguson Enterprises Inc., the largest plumbing wholesale distributor in the United States, ran a followers campaign to attract interior designers, contractors, and others in the building industry as new followers.
 Since interior designers and builders are looking for quite different things from both their plumbing fixtures and their Twitter feeds, Ferguson targeted these markets separately by building target follower lists based on the follower lists of relevant trade journals.
 They then tweaked their ad copy for each audience.

 Follow us to see how we combine our unique resources with your design expertise to help bring your client's visions to life.